Buying vs Renting in the Twin Cities

 When you buy a home with Remax, you are the one in charge

 Finally, you have enough closet space for all your shoes!
 Luxuriate in all the cabinet space you now have in your kitchen.
 Go ahead and paint your bedroom duck egg blue and your bathroom tangerine sunset!
 Build those bookcases you have always wanted in your den.
 Plant tulips in your yard and start a vegetable garden.
 Turn up the volume on your home theater!
 It’s difficult to set a value on the pride of ownership and the sense of stability and security owning a home gives to you and your family.

-The Bottom Line on Renting vs Buying in the Mpls, St. Paul Metro Area of MN
+Renting vs Buying in the Mpls, St. Paul Metro Area of MN

 Low-interest rates coupled with increased inventory and stable home values all are favorable indicators to take that big step and buy a home.
 With monthly housing costs of owning lower than renting, tax incentives, and equity building are added incentives.
 If you are inspired to start your home search now, or have any questions about this post or buying a home, please do not hesitate to call.